-A recent study by The Markup found that Google devotes a whopping 41% of first-page search results to its own propertiesalong with Google’s Direct Answers, which are known to keep users on Google longer and lead to a drop in users visiting external websites.
+A recent study by The Markup found that Google devotes a whopping 41% of first-page search results to its properties along with Google’s Direct Answers, which are known to keep users on Google longer and lead to a drop in users visiting external websites.

-Google is able to build entire curated web pages with 3rd party content.
-What was once a list of links to websites has been reduced to footnotes and mere citations.
+Google can build entire curated web pages with 3rd party content.
+What was once a list of website links has been reduced to footnotes and mere citations.

 The results of these actions on other businesses have real-world consequences.

 Hipmunk, the innovative and fan-favorite flight search engine, shut down in part because of Google’s promotion of its own Google Flights and shifting away from “free” search results to paid ads, making it harder to compete.